 Healthcare and medicine distribution to predict trends or patterns in disease spread and also to predict areas, communities and people facing shortages of medicines and medical facilities.

 Identification of fake bank accounts in order to crack down on black money through looking at the pattern of fake accounts occurrence using earlier data and flagging off whenever such a circumstance seems inevitable.

 Cyber security whereby AI helps in keeping a check on the nature of internet traffic and predict any possibility of cyber-attacks.

 Income Tax department to look at the trends in income and deposit.

 The ‘Make in India’ campaign and the Smart City projects heralded by the government are just the beginning of the AI introduction in the public sector.
-In order for Indian public sector to revolutionize AI infrastructure has to be ramped up along with huge investments to be directed towards research in AI that requires massive computing power.
-However, with the current support of the government in the form of funding, AI shall soon have the cascading effect to different sectors.
+In order for the Indian public sector to revolutionize AI infrastructure has to be ramped up along with huge investments to be directed towards research in AI that requires massive computing power.
+However, with the current support of the government in the form of funding, AI shall soon have a cascading effect on different sectors.